WZO member and an iconic personality, Burjor Jal Avari passed away on 29th March 2019 at 5.50 pm.

 5 Hanworth Road

-Please mention Burjor Avari Memorial Fund at the back of the cheque.
+Please mention Burjor Avari Memorial Fund on the back of the cheque.

 2) Donation through the WZO website: